zopefoundation/z3c.pt/README.txt

 Overview
 ========

-This package extends ``chameleon.zpt`` to provide application-level template support corresponding to ``zope.app.pagetemplate``, but using the fast Chameleon engine to compile templates into byte-code.
+This is a fast implementation of the ZPT template engine for Zope 3 which uses Chameleon to compile templates to byte-code.

+The package provides application support equivalent to ``zope.app.pagetemplate``.

 For usage, see the README.txt file inside the package.